 When hit with a headache from the moment you open your eyes, it can be considerably more debilitating than a typical headache that comes throughout the day – but why does it happen?

-Here are some of the most common reasons for why you may get a headache in the morning:
+Here are some of the most common reasons why you may get a headache in the morning:

 - Hangovers – excess alcohol the night before will often lead to a headache in the morning, more commonly known as a hangover.
 When our blood alcohol content comes back down to normal levels, this can leave behind a wake of unpleasant hangover symptoms.
 As blood vessels expand, headaches are unfortunately a common one.